The Memory Lab

 What is the Memory Lab? | Why should I care about personal archiving?

 Our partners | Membership process | Age policy | Release form | More info

 Located inside the Digital Commons at Martin Luther King Jr. Memorial Library, the lab provides equipment for digitizing home movies and scanning photographs and slides.
 It's a DIY model, meaning we provide step-by-step instructions, but you control the process from start to finish.

 The lab can be reserved for three-hour sessions.
-We will begin taking reservations in February.

 |Formats Accepted||Formats Saved On